 You want may have even heard them say something like:

 “I feel very fortunate to be in a position with my business that I get to pick and choose the clients I work with and the projects I work on.
 So I only say yes to things that make me want to get out of bed and come to work every morning.”

 And you wonder how to get to that same spot.

 Early on in my business, I watched and wondered the exact same thing.
 Today, I am that person.
 I get to pick and choose what I want to work on and what I refer elsewhere.
 It’s a pretty darn fantastic place to be.
 But I’m not going to sugarcoat anything.
 It took A LOT of work to get to this point and it takes even more work to sustain it.

-People talk a lot about taking charge, driving the train, and being the business owner your business needs.
+People talk a lot about taking charge, driving the train, and being the business owner your freelance business needs.
 There’s a little bit of talk (not nearly enough) about how much work it takes to get the train up to speed.
 But few address the fact that once the train is chugging down the track, someone must constantly tend the fire and shovel coal into the boiler’s firebox to keep the train running.
 It’s exhausting, back-breaking work, but it can’t be ignored because if you stop tending the fire, the train will slow to a halt.

 Generating leads and filling your pipeline with quality clients work the same way, which means there isn’t some big magical secret that you don’t yet know.

-The only difference between you and that other business owner is action.
+The only difference between you and that other freelancer is action.
 Business owners who have the flexibility and power to choose the clients they work with and the projects they work on can do so because they have more than enough referrals and inbound leads to keep them busy and they don’t have the capacity to say yes to all of them.